 Our teachers provide quality direct and indirect instructional services to meet the needs of students with a variety of learning abilities.
 They plan, organize and implement appropriate daily instructional lessons in an environment that guides and encourages students to develop and fulfill their academic potential, while utilizing district prescribed curriculum in the assigned area(s).
 Teachers clarify goals, objectives, standards and benchmarks of lessons and assignments.
 They maintain detailed records of student performance, maintain classroom order and work as a team member to complete and submit all paperwork, documentation, and reports in a timely manner.
-Art teachers require a host of critical analysis skills, a working knowledge of art themes and media as they relate to history and the ability to convey art techniques to an array of students for music exams, auditions and live performances.
+Music teachers require a host of critical analysis skills, a working knowledge of instrumental techniques, scales, sight reading and music theory, with the ability to prepare an array of students for music exams, auditions and live performances.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 - Develop lesson plans which meet established school and national curriculum models

 - Adapt and reassess lesson plans to meet specific student needs, comply with newly implemented guidelines or rules and to update relevant information, to include new developments in education

 - Manage the diverse ability level of students by adapting the curriculum to fit individual student needs while maintaining overall class progress

 - Utilize a variety of educational resources, instructional materials and technology to enhance the teaching and learning process in a competent and effective manner

 - Assess and record student development, while identifying strengths and weaknesses in students

 - Maintain a safe, respectful and positive learning environment, providing open communication with students, while promoting safety and compliance with school rules and guidelines

 - Coordinate paraprofessional responsibilities and duties with SPED department and accommodate modifications according to student IEP